In this article

 Pediatric dentists encompass all aspects of oral health care for developing children.
-They perform many different types of procedures, depending on each child’s needs and medical history.
+They perform many different procedures, depending on each child’s needs and medical history.

-Early childhood caries (ECC) are light brown in color and commonly appear on the biting surfaces of primary molars.
+Early childhood caries (ECC) are light brown and appear on the biting surfaces of primary molars.
 They can also form on anterior teeth, such as incisors or canines.

 Adults cannot get SSCs placed on their permanent teeth because they are weaker than other types of crowns.

 Mouthguards are commonly made for children, especially those involved in athletics.